dfinity/portal/docs/tutorials/02_create_your_first_app/05_storing-data.md

- // This methods takes an entry to vote for, updates the data and returns the updated hashmap
+ // This method takes an entry to vote for, updates the data and returns the updated hashmap
 // Example input: vote("Motoko")
 // Example:
 //      * JSON that the frontend will receive using the values above: